postmodern/gemspec.yml/README.md

 The file MUST be named `gemspec.yml`.

+The file MUST be located in the top-level directory of the gem.

 The file MUST contain plain YAML.

 The file's contents SHOULD NOT exceed 80 columns.